 Seven Things You Should Know About Outsourcing

 Job outsourcing is when U.S. companies hire foreign workers instead of Americans.
 In 2013, U.S. overseas affiliates employed 14 million workers.
 The four industries most affected are technology, call centers, human resources, and manufacturing.

 Job outsourcing helps U.S. companies be more competitive in the global marketplace.
 It allows them to sell to foreign markets with overseas branches.
 They keep labor costs low by hiring in emerging markets with lower standards of living.
 That lowers prices on the goods they ship back to the United States.

 The main negative effect of outsourcing is it increases U.S. unemployment.
 The 14 million outsourced jobs are almost double the 7.5 million unemployed Americans.
 If all those jobs returned, it would be enough to also hire the 5.7 million who are working part-time but would prefer full-time positions.

 That assumes the jobs could, in fact, return to the United States.
-Many foreign employees are hired to help with local marketing, contacts and language.
+Many foreign employees are hired to help with local marketing, contacts, and language.
 It also assumes the unemployed here have the skills needed for those positions.
 Would American workers be willing to accept the low wages paid to foreign employees?
 If not, American consumers would be forced to pay higher prices.

 Donald Trump said he would bring jobs back during the 2016 presidential campaign.
 To do this, he would renegotiate NAFTA.
 He also threatened to impose tariffs on imports from Mexico and China.
 That would raise the prices of products made in those countries.
-That benefit companies that make all their products in America.
+That benefits companies that make all their products in America.
 Without tariffs, it can be difficult for American-made goods to compete with cheaper foreign goods.